WeaverScott/ChessP2P/README.md

 as far as getting the client/server to communicate with the prexisting chess game, i thought Chesspanel could instantiate the client and server, sending the instance of ChessModel to the server in the constructor.
 ChessPanel would communicate the local user's moves to the client class with a method.

-we need some way of communicating the color each player wants to play while opening the game, as well as port and ip address within the GUI or the command line.

 let me know if you think another method of implementing this would be better

+TODO:
+a way to pause the chess game and resume later finish code for communicating moves between the two players finish code for starting the connection between the two players